-8 Locate and expand salesdb_tutorial.pkl in the \Tutorial\Salesdb directory.
+- 9 Locate and expand salesdb\tutorial.pkl in the \Tutorial\SalesDB directory. - 10 Select the salesdb\tutorial application object and then click Next.

-9 Select the salesdb_tutorial application object and then click Next.
-10 Click Next again and then click Finish to accept the default locations.
-Click Yes to migrate the existing application to the latest version.
+11 Click Next again and then click Finish to accept the default locations.
+If prompted, click Yes to migrate the existing application to the latest version.

 The existing SalesDB application is now ready to be modified.
-First we create a new function called f_conn to handle the connection code.
+Next you create a function called f conn to handle the connection code.

-11 Select File -> New from the menu bar.
+12 Select File -> New from the menu bar.
 In the PB Object page, select Function and then click OK.

 The Function painter opens.
-You use the Function painter to define and code a new f_conn function.
+You use the Function painter to define and code the new f\conn function.

-- Select (None) at the bottom of the drop-down list for the return type.
-Type f_conn for the function name.
-Leave Pass By set to value and Argument Type as integer.
-Do not include an argument name or a Throws statement. - 13 In the script view (the code editor below the function properties), type the following code on separate lines: sqlca.dbms='odb' sqlca.dbparm="ConnectString='DSN=SalesDB_remote'"
+- 13 Select (None) at the bottom of the drop-down list for the return type.
+Type f\conn for the function name.
+Do not include an argument name or a Throws statement. - 14 In the script view (the code editor below the function properties), type the following code on separate lines:

+'''

+sqlca.dbms='odb'

+sqlca.dbparm="ConnectString='DSN=SalesDB_remote'"

-// establish DB connection connect using sqlca;
+// establish DB connection

+connect using sqlca;

+'''

-This code establishes a connection to the ASA SalesDB_remote database.
+This code establishes a connection to the SalesDB\remote database.
 The same parameter can be used to initiate a connection on the desktop or in the Pocket PC environment.

-Here is what the definition of your new f_conn function should look like:
+Here is what the definition of your new f conn function should look like: